 A level 3 qualification from the RHS can help you to move upwards in your horticultural career.
 The National Trust and many other employers require level 3 qualifications for supervisory roles, and the RHS qualification builds on Level 2 skills to focus on a deeper understanding of horticulture, and on more professional techniques.
 Keen gardeners can challenge themselves, and develop their skills to a professional level.

-Note: This course is also available as Distance Learning and Distance Correspondence options; click on the links below to find out more.
+Note: The current course is also available as Distance Learning and Distance Correspondence options but students are advised to consider that there is now a limited time in which to achieve their qualification; click on the links below to find out more.

 What will I study?

 You will study four units, which make together make up this certificate, these are:

 - The Root Environment, Plant Nutrition and Growing Systems

 - Understanding Applied Plant Propagation

 This qualification is classroom based; teaching consists of lectures and practical demonstrations with outdoor discussions where relevant.
 Each unit is assessed by a short written examination set by the Royal Horticultural Society in February and June each year.